YouTube: It’s More Complicated Than You Think

 Bark Monitors YouTube for Potential Issues

-If all of this seems overwhelming to you, take comfort in the fact that Bark can monitor YouTube for signs of digital dangers!
+If all of this seems overwhelming to you, take comfort in the fact that Bark can monitor YouTube for signs of digital dangers.
 Our advanced technology can detect potential issues contained in the videos your child posts, comments made to those videos, and new videos posted to your child’s user and channel subscriptions.
 Plus, on connected Android devices and computers with our Chrome extension installed, Bark can also monitor YouTube views and searches — even in incognito mode.
-Sign up today for a free, one-week trial.
+You can also set screen time limits for your child and web filtering restrictions on YouTube if that becomes necessary.

 Want to learn more?